peacekeeper09/know_weather/README.md

 and standard Python interface to the Tcl/Tk GUI toolkit - [Tkinter](https://docs.python.org/3/library/tkinter.html).

-I have taken help of this [OpenWeatherMap](https://openweathermap.org/api) API for this project.
+I have taken help of [OpenWeatherMap](https://openweathermap.org/api) API for this project.

 ## Here are some screenshot of working of the project.